 Dr. Jason A. Heppler is the Digital Engagement Librarian and Assistant Professor of History (by courtesy) at the University of Nebraska at Omaha and a Researcher with Stanford University’s Humanities + Design.
 He is a historian of the 20th century North American West, with particular interests in politics, cities, and environmental history.
 His first book, Suburban by Nature: Silicon Valley and the Transformation of American Environmental Politics, explores the postwar growth of Silicon Valley and the ways that urban growth not only led to ecological disaster but introduced social inequality.
 While Silicon Valley’s high-tech companies were imagined as a clean and green alternative to industrialization, the growth, manufacturing, and economic activity introduced challenges to the region’s wildlife and its residents.
 Prior to joining UNO, Heppler led digital history initiatives at Stanford University.
 Heppler will be teaching about visualizations at this institute.

 Abby Mullen is a term assistant professor at the Roy Rosenzweig Center for History and New Media at George Mason University.
-She is PI and project manager for Tropy (https://tropy.org/), software to help researchers organize and describe their research photos.
-She is also project manager for an NEH-funded mapping project, All the Appalachian Trails, which will be an interactive interpretive mapping project about the many routes of the Appalachian Trail over its hundred-year history.
+She is PI and project manager for Tropy, a Mellon-funded software project to help researchers organize and describe their research photos.
+She is also the host and executive producer of Consolation Prize, a podcast about the history of the United States in the world through the eyes of its consuls.
 She teaches undergraduate and graduate courses at GMU about digital methods and military history.
-She received her PhD from Northeastern University in 2017; her dissertation was entitled “Good Neighbourhood with All: Conflict and Cooperation in the First Barbary War, 1801-1805.”
+She received her PhD from Northeastern University in 2017; her dissertation was entitled “Good Neighbourhood with All: Conflict and Cooperation in the First Barbary War, 1801-1805″; her book based on her dissertation in under contract with Johns Hopkins University Press.
 She was the grant writer and project director for the NEH-funded Digital Methods for Military History workshop at Northeastern University in October 2014.
-Mullen will be teaching about mapping at this institute as well as directing the institute.

 Allison’s current research includes minor fields in Religious History and Digital and Public History.
 Her dissertation research examines questions of religion, sex, and gender in Appalachia with a focus on digital accessibility and ethics.
 Stowers is a GRA for the institute.